 Registering as an EKITER user is free.

-When EKITER receives a proposal from an entrepreneurial team, it is evaluated exclusively in terms of its legality and ethics by the Platform.
+When EKITER receives a proposal from an Entrepreneurial Team, it is evaluated exclusively in terms of its legality and ethics by the Platform.
 If the proposal is accepted, it will be shown on the Platform free of charge.
 EKITER does not evaluate the technical or financial viability of the project.

-Example: if at the moment of the constitution of the company a participant has 2,000 points and the total of the project at that moment is 200,000 points, this implies that he has 1% of the project which would mean the right to participate with 1% of the resulting company.
+Example: if a participant has 2,000 tokens at the time of incorporation and the total for the project at that time is 200,000 tokens, this implies that he has 1% of the project which would mean the right to participate with 1% of the resulting company.

-A project is closed in EKITER when it is constituted as a company, when the entrepreneurial team itself closes it or when it stops having activity for a year.
+A project is closed in EKITER when it is constituted as a company, when the Entrepreneurial Team itself closes it or when it stops having activity for a year.
 In this case its active presence ends, but the Platform keeps it in an archive of closed projects.